sejal-jagtap/de_sql_guidebook/README.md

 **Date functions (`strftime`)**

 Explanation:
-SQLite’s strftime() function allows date formatting — here used to extract submission month and year from date fields.
+SQLite’s strftime() formats dates — here, it extracts submission month (%m) and year (%Y) from the submission_date.
+This helps group or analyze submissions by time periods.

+✅ Note: In other SQL engines, use equivalents like EXTRACT(MONTH FROM date_column) or TO_CHAR() in PostgreSQL.

 ```sql
 SELECT